jae1e/CarND-Path-Planning/README.md

 JMTs along both S and D direction are generated and converted to XY trajectories using interpolated waypoints.

+### D position compensation
+While running on curved track, car gets centrifugal force which is pushing car outward of track.
+D position compensation is applied  before car enters curved track, according to the difference of car yaw and waypoint angle.
+Car targets inner D position than the lane center, not to be pushed out of the lane.

 ### S velocity compensation
 While running on curved track or changing lane, s velocity should be decreased to run stably.
-S velocity compensation is applied according to the difference of car yaw and waypoint angle.
+S velocity compensation is applied before the car makes turn, according to the difference of car yaw and waypoint angle.

-### D position compensation
-While running on curved track, car gets centrifugal force which is pushing car outward of track.
-D position compensation is applied according to the difference of car yaw and waypoint angle toward inner position than the lane center, not to be pushed out of the lane.

 ---